A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on assets and their sample moments: Historical performance of the formulae's recommendations

 \section{Historical performance of the formulae's recommendations}

 That my formulae have semi-rigorous mathematical derivations does not guarantee that they are a reliable guide to reality.
 I therefore now assess how successful retirements would have been, given historical asset returns, if funded according to my formulae.
-In particular, I test my second-order formulae since they are cruder (if they prove adequate, then my fourth-order formulae should be adequate too), and I obtained my optimal-leverage formulae by approximating only to second order.
+In particular, I test my second-order formulae becausee they are cruder (if they prove adequate, then my fourth-order formulae should be adequate too), and because I obtained my optimal-leverage formulae by approximating to only second order.

 I subject each set of results in table \ref{ta:leveredportfolios} to annual historical simulations, presented in figure \ref{fig:historical}.
 For each set of un-levered results I simulate 30-year retirements beginning in January 1871, in January 1872, and so on, in 12-month increments to January 1995; for the levered results I simulate 30-year retirements beginning in January 1934 (since that is when my price-of-leverage time series begin), in January 1935, and so on, again in 12-month increments to January 1995.
 All simulated retirements use a time step of one calendar month, and assume monthly rebalancing of portfolios and month-on-month consumption growth $s$ of 0.3\%.